The Broody Breaker- When a Hen’s Mood to Hatch Should be Interrupted

 The sweetest hen in a flock is barely recognizable when she is broody.
 She is fiercely protective of her territory.
 When approached, she growls, shrieks, puffs out her feathers, and pecks at any intruder, trying to be as intimidating as possible in defense of her eggs.

 A broody hen sits in her chosen spot, briefly leaving it once or twice a day to eat, drink and relieve herself.
-Broody poop is the most horrendous-looking, foul-smelling and ginormous of all specimens because the droppings are retained for hours vs. being eliminated regularly throughout the day.
+Broody poop is the most horrendous-looking, foul-smelling and ginormous of all specimens because the droppings are retained for hours versus being eliminated regularly throughout the day.
 A broody hen does not foul her nest, keeping it clean for her anticipated chicks.

 THE CONSEQUENCES OF UNWANTED BROODINESS

-She will continue to lose weight and becomes vulnerable to external parasites settling in among her feathers.
-She stops producing eggs while brooding and for five weeks or more afterwards.
+She will continue to lose weight and becomes vulnerable to external parasites.
+She stops producing eggs while brooding and for five weeks or longer thereafter.
 She cannot be relied upon for contributions to egg sales or consumption for eight weeks total, on average.
-Her behavior often inspires other hens in the flock to go broody, multiplying the consequences already mentioned.

-Within 24 hours of the first broody appearing last summer, every nest box in my coop was full of broody hens.
 Broodiness begets broodiness.
-A broody occupies a nest box that laying hens may wish to use and they will either join her in it, creating an environment in which eggs can be broken, or may find another, less desirable place to lay their eggs.
-Neither option is ideal.
+Her behavior often inspires other hens in the flock to brood, multiplying the consequences already mentioned.
+A broody occupies a nest box that laying hens may wish to use; they may peck and injure her to chase her off or join her in the nest, creating an environment in which eggs can be broken, or may find another, less desirable place to lay eggs.

 HOW TO BREAK A BROODY